 Owning a business is a wonderful thing.
 When you look back on where you started it can be quite overwhelming to see how far you have come.
-You will have launched products or services, employed more staff, and will have been recognised for what you do.
+You will have launched products or services, employed more staff, and will have been recognized for what you do.
 But there’s always more to do when it comes to business and you can’t stand still – your competitors certainly won’t be!

 Perhaps you are thinking about growing your business even further now that you have the basic structure in place to build upon.
 If that is the case, here are a few things that you could implement during the process…